mgholls/mgholls.github.io/_posts/2025-05-23-trying-github-pages-for-personal-technical-blog.md

 - I learned that `Gemfile.lock` should not be committed for GitHub Pages sites, as the build environment is managed by GitHub.
 - Platform-specific gems like `wdm` and `tzinfo-data` are not needed in a Linux-based dev container.

+### 4. Custom domain
+Since I own the tinan.net domain I wanted to try using www.tinan.net as a custom domain for this site instead of the default mgholls.github.io
+- I needed to add tinan.net as a verified domain at the user account / profile pages level first https://github.com/settings/pages.
+This required adding a TXT record to my tinan.net domain.
+- I then created a CNAME record from www to mgholls.github.io on my DNS provider (Amazon Route 53) before adding this to the repo settings pages https://github.com/mgholls/mgholls.github.io/settings/pages.
+- This seems to be working fine and I see a message saying that www.tinan.net is valid but also one saying there is a problem with the apex domain tinan.net.
+When I come back to the Settings -> Pages later I see a message *DNS Check in Progress*.
+Since it is working I have moved on.
+- I also checked the enforce HTTPS option.

 ## Useful Links